therealroomio/PySEO-Scraper/README.md

 - H1 tags
 - H2 tags
 - Image alt text
+- SEO audit warnings (title/meta lengths, heading hierarchy, keyword density)

 If any of the metadata is missing on the website, the script will insert "missing" as the value for that metadata.

+The generated report also contains a short summary table of the key SEO metrics.

 ## Authors